THE BEST ROAD DISC WHEELSET UPGRADES

 I have found that that to balance the potential of what your bike can do, you should plan to spend somewhere between 20-40% of your bike’s original price on better wheels.
 The price of most stock wheels is about 5-10% of the bike.

-However, if you think you also might want a more versatile or more dedicated aero or climbing wheelset in addition to the stiffness, acceleration, comfort and other basic performance improvements you get with an alloy upgrade, you’ll need to move to a carbon wheelset and spend close to that 40% number or more.
-If you are thinking of going that way or want some guideline in deciding which way to go, I suggest you read my post Road Bike Wheels – How To Choose The Best For You.
+However, if you think you also might want a more versatile or more dedicated aero or climbing wheelset in addition to the stiffness, acceleration, comfort and other basic performance improvements you get with an alloy upgrade, you’ll need to move to a carbon wheelset and spend close to that 40% number.
+If you are thinking of going that way or want some guidelines deciding which way to go, I suggest you read my post Road Bike Wheels – How To Choose The Best For You.

-It’s important to think now about what kind of riding you plan on doing 2-3 years out and what kind of wheelset will best serve you then so you can avoid buying an alloy upgrade now only to decide you’d prefer to have put that money into a carbon wheelset a year or two down the road.
+It’s important to think now about what kind of riding you plan on doing 2-3 years out and what kind of wheelset will best serve you then.
+Doing so will help you from buying an alloy upgrade wheelset now only to decide you’d prefer to have put that money into a carbon wheelset a year or two down the road.